luguslabs/habs/README.md

 # LUGUS LABS Polkadot validators are Live!

-Check blog post for more information : https://medium.com/luguslabs/archipel-polkadot-validators-are-live-eec9c76c32bb
+Check [blog post](https://medium.com/luguslabs/archipel-polkadot-validators-are-live-eec9c76c32bb) for more information.

 And all previous blog posts at https://medium.com/luguslabs/